fygar256/general-assembler-axx/README.md

 .labelc::<characters>
 ```

-You can specify characters other than numbers and uppercase and lowercase alphabets with `<characters>`.
+With this, you can specify characters other than numbers and uppercase and lowercase alphabets with `<characters>`.

 The default is alphabet + numbers + underscore + period.